Faberlic24/northwind-MySQL/README.md

 This is a MySQL version of the Microsoft Access 2010 *Northwind* sample database, re-engineered for MySQL 5+.

-The Northwind database is an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.

-The Northwind sample database provided with Microsoft Access is a tutorial schema for managing small business customers, orders, inventory, purchasing, suppliers, shipping, and employees.
-This version is a fork from [MyWind](https://github.com/dalers/mywind), created for use with [MySQL](http://www.mysql.com).
+The Northwind sample database was provided with Microsoft Access as a tutorial schema for managing small business customers, orders, inventory, purchasing, suppliers, shipping, and employees.
+Northwind is an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.

 ## Included Files